Skip to main content

 We are currently looking for:

-• Obstructive Sleep Apnea (OSA): If you have been diagnosed with obstructive sleep apnea.
+• Obstructive Sleep Apnea (OSA): If you have been diagnosed with or suspected of having obstructive sleep apnea.

 • Opioids: If you have chronic pain and are using opiods on a daily basis.

-If you don't currently qualify but would like to be contacted for a future study, join our registry and we'll add you to our list of potential future subjects.
-If you have questions about our active studies contact us: sleepresearch@health.ucsd.edu or (858) 246-2154.
+If you are interested in participating or have questions about our active studies, contact us at: sleepresearch@health.ucsd.edu or (858) 246-2154.
+If you would like to be contacted for a future study, join our registry and we'll add you to our list of potential future subjects.

 Active Study Details